“I think that this is going to be the hippest show in about 25 years.

 The 21st Century…

 …And while mankind has yet to colonise the oceans, much of the future as projected in 1993 by creator Rockne S. O’Bannon has come to pass in one form or another.
-Leaps in technology forming part of the ambitious pitch for his new series about a futuristic Submarine such as the vPal Communicator, SeaPOC Tablet and Stun Gun Taser all prevail today (albeit under different terms).
-Artificial gills are merely a 3D print away and even the Stinger one-man Sub now exists as the Seabreacher -a legitimate recreational vehicle.
+Leaps in technology forming part of the ambitious pitch for his new series about a futuristic Submarine such as the vPal Communicator, SeaPOC Tablet and Stun Gun Taser all exist today (albeit under different terms).
+Artificial gills are a mere a 3D print away and even the Stinger one-man Sub now exists as the Seabreacher -a legitimate recreational vehicle.

 And so we actually, finally, find ourselves in the year 2018, where, in an alternate reality, The United Earth Oceans Organisation has been formed to govern the thriving undersea communities and its flagship, state-of-the-art submarine SeaQuest DSV has been assigned to its original designer – Captain Nathan Hale Bridger – for a tour unlike any other.

 I vividly remember first reading the word ‘Seaquest’(working title: Deep Space) in an article stating that Director Steven Spielberg had been reunited with his Jaws star for a show about a hi-tech submarine set in the near future.
 The idea alone captured my imagination – my all-time favourite actor Roy Scheider in a pilot Directed by Irvin Kershner – (The Empire Strikes Back) with Spielberg as Producer and a first-rate cast featuring state of the art CG Effects? – What could possibly go wrong..?